bmacdonald-editor/Tech-book-writing/articles/find-publisher.md

 ## Work Your Network

+Identifying a publisher is only the first step.
 Unfortunately, publishing is still about who you know, more than what you know.
-What you're looking for is an "acquisitions editor," a person at a publisher whose job is to find new markets, authors, and proposals.
-For smaller publishers, you may find them listed on the company website, with contact information if you're lucky.
-If not, you'll have to go find them.
-Sometimes you can find an acquisitions editor at a conference where the publisher is a sponsor, if they have a booth.
+What you're looking for is an "acquisitions editor," the editor whose job is to find new markets, authors, and proposals.
+If you know someone who has connections with a publisher, ask for an introduction to an acquisitions editor.
+These editors often specialize in particular subject areas, particularly at larger publishers, but you don't need to find the right one yourself.
+They're usually happy to connect you with the correct person.

+Sometimes you can find an acquisitions editor at a technical conference, especially one where the publisher is a sponsor, and has a booth.
 Even if there's not an acquisitions editor on site at the time, the staff at the booth can put you in touch with one.

-If conferences aren't your thing, you'll need to work your network.
-If you have an acquaintance who's written, ask for an introduction to their editor.
-If not, try LinkedIn, or search for the publisher's name on Twitter.
-It may feel creepy to e-mail a stranger to ask about your book, but making contact is what acquisitions editors do.
-They probably won't be offended if you contact them via social media, although they may ask to continue the discussion via e-mail.
-Once you've made contact, the acquisitions editor can walk you through the proposal process.
+If conferences aren't your thing, you'll need to work your network to get an introduction.
+Use LinkedIn, or your informal contacts, to get in touch with an editor.

+For smaller publishers, you may find acquisitions editors listed on the company website, with contact information if you're lucky.
+If not, search for the publisher's name on Twitter.
+You might be nervous about trying to reach out to a stranger over social media to show them your book, but making contact is what acquisitions editors do.

+Once you've made contact, the acquisitions editor will assist you with the next steps.
+They may have some feedback on your proposal

 ## If All Else Fails